norbibi/GSAT/README.md

 </p>

 GSAT allows you to converse with anyone regardless of their language.
-It runs on top of Golem Network and works with the usual chat tools like Dicord, Teams, Duo, ...
+It runs on top of Golem Network and works with the usual chat tools like Discord, Teams, Duo, ...
 This software is available on Linux and Windows (Mac support coming soon).

 Supported languages: